Online Business Loans: What Are They, Where To Find Them & How To Apply

 Typically, the lender will require the applicant to submit documentation.
 Initial documents may include bank statements and financial statements.
 For larger loans, additional information and documentation may be required.

 After submission, the application will go through the lender’s approval process.
 For certain types of loans, approval could be instant.
 With other loans, such as SBA loans, more time may be required.
-The lender may also require additional documentation or a phone call to verify information.
+The lender may also require additional documentation or a phone call to verify the information.

 Once the loan has been approved, the next step will be based on the lender’s funding policies.
 Some online lenders provide funds within days or as soon as 24 hours.
 All applicants should fully read and understand a loan contract before signing.
 Once signed, online loans are deposited directly into the borrower’s bank account.
 At this time, the borrower may also be able to log into their account through the lender’s website to have access to the signed loan documents and features such as autopay.